emsifa/evo/docs/response.md

 Evo provide custom response class `Emsifa\Evo\Http\Response\JsonResponse` and `Emsifa\Evo\Http\Response\ViewResponse` that is inherit from `Emsifa\Evo\Dto` class.
 They are all implements `Illuminate\Contracts\Support\Responsable`, so that they can be transformed to HTTP response.

-You can extend them to your response classes then use your response classes as return type of your controller action to get these benefits below:
+You can extend them to your response classes then use your response classes as return type of your controller action to get these benefits:

 * Easier to identify how the response data should be.
 * It prevents you to send wrong data types.
 Eg: integer as string, null to non-nullable property, etc.